sailesh1999/Whatsapp-Spammer/README.md

 # Whatsapp-Spammer
-A python script to spam your friends whatsapp.
+A python script to spam your friend's whatsapp.